joshf26/Virtual-Museum/README.md

 # Virtual Museum
-Our project for T9 Hacks
+Our project for the T9 Hacks Hackathon 2020.
+Winner of the "Best Creative Tech" prize. :trophy:

 ### Setup
 Run `pip install -r scraper/requirements.txt`.